Alejandra Mendez, Esq. and Jamie Sternberg, Esq.

 Landlords who use a revenue management system that automatically adjust rents (such as YieldStar or Rainmaker LRO) should monitor it closely, or not utilize that feature, after a state of emergency is declared, to avoid unintentionally violating California Penal Code §396.

 Local laws may provide additional protections against price gouging.

-- A State of California Department of Justice FAQ re price gouging is available at https://oag.ca.gov/consumers/pricegougingduringdisasters.
-Note that questions on the FAQ indicate that the price gouging restrictions apply everywhere in the state, even outside of the city of county where the emergency or disaster occurred.
+- A State of California Department of Justice FAQ regarding price gouging is available at https://oag.ca.gov/consumers/pricegougingduringdisasters.
+Note that questions on the FAQ indicate that the price gouging restrictions may apply anywhere in the state where there is increased demand as a result of the declared emergency, even outside of the city of county where the emergency or disaster occurred.

 - California Attorney General often issues press releases regarding new states of emergency and price gouging.
 New press releases can be searched at https://oag.ca.gov/media/news.

-KTS maintains a spreadsheet of the states of emergency, applicable dates, expiration dates, extension dates and websites with information about those states of emergency.
-It is available for $250 and can be requested by contacting Jamie Sternberg at (619)744-0863 or email@example.com.
+- KTS maintains a spreadsheet of the states of emergency, applicable dates, expiration dates, extension dates and websites with information about those states of emergency.
+It is available for $250.
+To request the spreadsheet, contact Jamie Sternberg at (619)744-0863 or email@example.com.